 Our first meeting/initial consultation is an opportunity for both of us to meet and for you to ask any questions you may have regarding the sessions and for me to find out what your goals are.
 Most important, to consider what might be most helpful for you at the moment and what you wish to achieve from counselling.

-I offer day time and evening appointments
+I offer day time, evening and weekend appointments

 Kenton practice is situated in Kenton Harrow, HA3, easily accessible from Kingsbury, Swiss Cottage, West Hampstead, Kilburn, Harrow, Harrow Weald, South Harrow, Pinner, Edgware, Stanmore, Hendon, Neasden, Wembley, Harlesden and Sudbury area.